 To make matter worse, vegan baked goods tend to cost a pretty penny!

-This speciality bakery charges 6 dollars for a donut, trust me, it was the worst sweet mess I have ever eaten!
+For example, this specialty bakery charges 6 dollars for donuts, trust me, it was the worst sweet mess I have ever eaten!

-I tried to make the scones with almond flour, it wasn’t that much of a success but it turned out really great with Bob’s Redmill Paleo flour mix.
+Originally, I tried to make the scones with almond flour, it wasn’t that much of a success but it turned out really great with Bob’s Red-mill Paleo flour mix or spelt flour.
+I didn’t care to use unbleached all-purpose flour.
+It’s not my favorite flour to bake with!

 - easy to make